-The advantage of using a custom home builder is that you can create a unique aesthetic outcome by selecting all of the materials you use for your home, from magnificent, raw timbers to lavish stone.
+The advantage of using a Custom Home Builders Melbourne is that you can create a unique aesthetic outcome by selecting all of the materials you use for your home, from magnificent, raw timbers to lavish stone.
 Your benchtops assist in forming the heart of your home – where you prepare endless decadent meals and entertain those closest to you, so it is important to choose the right benchtop material for you and your family.
 Below we have outlined some key considerations when choosing natural stone or engineered stone for your benchtops.

 Engineered stone, commonly known as the leading brand- Caesarstone, is predominantly comprised of quartz and resin, delivering an extremely durable, non-porous solution.
 Due to its non-porous qualities, this stone is suitable for kitchens and other wet areas in the home such as bathrooms and laundries.
 Not only is this material exceptionally strong, but it is also heat resistant, chip resistant and stain resistant.